SwiftDocOrg/swift-doc/README.md

       -f, --format <format>   The output format (default: commonmark) --base-url <base-url>   The base URL used for all relative URLs in generated documents. (default: /)
+      --minimum-access-level <minimum-access-level>
+                              The minimum access level of the symbols which should be included. (default: public)
       -h, --help              Show help information.

 The `generate` subcommand